dino0320/dino0320.github.io/docs/_posts/programming/php/installing-composer-on-docker/en/2025-07-08-installing-composer-on-docker-en.md

 3. [Verify That Composer Is Installed](#3-verify-that-composer-is-installed)

 ## 1. Create a Script to Install Composer
-We’ll start by creating a script to install Composer.
+We'll start by creating a script to install Composer.

 Refer to [this page](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md) to create the script.
 Save it as `install-composer.sh`.